JoshuaJakowlew/aart/README.md

   --cuda,--no-cuda{false}     Use CUDA GPU acceleration (if possible).
 Better boost can be seen on videos, [--no-cuda] if not specified
   --cie94,--no-cie94{false}   Use more precise but more expensive algorithm, use default if not specified
 ```
-where `charmap` is path to the main palette, `colormap` is path to the color palette, `input` and `output` are path to the input file and generated ascii-art, .

 Aart includes sample palette and mediafiles that were used for testing.

 # Recommendations and known problems